-(c) Vice Captain - nominated by a meeting of Past Captains of the Club.
+Vice Captain nominated by a meeting of Past Captains of the Club.

-3.4 A notice shall be posted in the Clubhouse at least 28 days prior to the date of the AGM showing names of nominees for the elected Officers and Committee Members, duly proposed and seconded by Members.
-The list to be closed 3 clear days before the meeting.
+3.2 A notice shall be posted in the Clubhouse at least 28 days prior to the date of the AGM showing names of nominees for the elected Officers and Committee Members, duly proposed and seconded by Members.
+The list will be closed 3 clear days before the meeting.

-4.1 The management of the Club shall be the responsibility of the Committee, who shall appoint a Chairman and a Vice Chairman.
+4.1 The strategic management of the Club shall be the responsibility of the Committee.

 4.2 The Committee shall pay all the expenses of and exercise all decisions pertinent to the running of the Club.

-4.4 The Committee will decide how often it meets to transact Club business.
-Six persons present shall form a quorum for Committee meetings.
+4.3 The Committee will decide how often it meets to transact Club business.
+Four persons present shall form a quorum for Committee meetings.

-4.7 Any Member wishing to complain to the Committee must do so in writing to the Hon.
-Secretary.
+4.6 Any Member wishing to complain to the Committee must do so in writing to the Secretary.